 - (a specific item from the chosen service, via a search box; only works with services that support the “suggest entities” property)

 - (reverts back to multiple candidates per cell, including cells that may have been auto-matched in the original reconciliation process)

 - , reverting all cells back to their original values.

 - (to an existing column: if the original values in your reconciliation column are identical to those in your chosen column, the matched and new cells will copy over; unmatched values will not change)

 - (if you are reconciling with unique identifiers instead of by doing string searches)

 Reconciliation services use unique identifiers for their entities.
 For example, the 14th Dalai Lama has the VIAF ID 38242123 and the Wikidata ID Q17293.
-You can supply these identifiers directly to your chosen reconciliation service in order to pull more data, but these strings will not be “reconciled” against the external dataset.
+You can supply your known identifiers in a column to immediately match with the known IDs from a reconciliation service in order to subsequently pull more data about them.

-Select the column with unique identifiers and apply the operation→ .
-This will bring up the list of reconciliation services you have already added (to add a new service, open the window first).
-If you use this operation on a column of IDs, you will not have access to the usual reconciliation settings.
+Select the column with unique known identifiers of a service and apply the operation→ .
+If you use this operation on a column of known IDs, you will not have access to the usual reconciliation settings.
+Instead, this will bring up a dialog to select a service from the list of reconciliation services you have already added (to add a new service, open the window first).

-You may get false positives, which you will need to hover over or click on to identify:
+You may get false positives (ex. the IDs no longer exist with the service), which you will need to hover over or click on to identify: